The selection function of the Gaia DR3 open cluster census: Cluster injection and retrieval strategy

 Our results also rely somewhat on a choice of Galactic potential.
-In Paper I, we fixed the cluster tidal radius $r_t$ to the cluster Jacobi radius $r_J$, which gives the expected cluster size based on its mass and the local strength of the Galactic potential.
-In this work, we introduce a new parameter $[r_t/r_J]$, a multiplier for $r_t$ that allows it to be smaller or larger than $r_J$, making our results less sensitive to a choice of Galactic potential.
+In Paper I, we fixed the cluster tidal radius, $r_t,$ to the cluster Jacobi radius, $r_J$, which gives the expected cluster size based on its mass and the local strength of the Galactic potential.
+In this work, we introduced a new parameter, $[r_t/r_J]$, a multiplier for $r_t$ that allows it to be smaller or larger than $r_J$, making our results less sensitive to a choice of Galactic potential.
 Nevertheless, we also opted to use a more recently derived potential for this work -- the MilkyWayPotential2022 in \texttt{gala} \citep[][hereafter MW22]{gala,gala_v_1_9_1}, which is based on the \cite{EilersHogg_2019} Galactic rotation curve and a range of recent Milky Way mass measurements.
-We also used the MW22 potential to compute the circular velocity of clusters $V_\text{circ}$ given their Galactocentric radius $R_{GC}$, which in turn was added to our sampled $V_{\phi-\text{circ}}$ velocities to compute their actual velocity in the $\phi$ direction $V_\phi$.
+We also used the MW22 potential to compute the circular velocity of clusters $V_\text{circ}$ given their galactocentric radius, $R_{GC}$, which in turn was added to our sampled $V_{\phi-\text{circ}}$ velocities to compute their actual velocity in the $\phi$ direction, $V_\phi$.
 The final sampled cluster velocity was then converted to Cartesian coordinates (again using \texttt{astropy}'s coordinates module) and given to our cluster simulator to use as the mean cluster velocity when sampling stellar motions.